Semmelstulle/Peawell-iOS/README.md

 late future or maybe never:
 - Android version

-If you want to to the Android version yourself, please tell me so I can link the project and can export my project files from Affinity Designer so you can use them.
+If you want to create the Android version yourself, feel free to contact me so we can cooperate.

 ## Kudos